worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 ## Where next?

 You can now create basic programs on your own or with friends, and you are familiar with the most important Replit features.
 There's a lot more to learn though.
-In the next nine lessons, you'll work through a series of projects that will teach you more about Replit features and programming concepts along the way.
+In the next lessons, you'll work through a series of projects that will teach you more about Replit features and programming concepts along the way.

 If you get stuck, you can get help from the [Replit community](https://replit.com/talk/all) or on the [Replit Discord server](https://replit.com/discord).